top of page

 FAQ (Frequently Ask Question)

-Does marriage guarantee Partner Visa approval in Australia?
+Does marriage guarantee Partner Visa in Australia?

-No. Marriage alone does not guarantee Partner Visa approval in Australia.
+No. Marriage alone does not guarantee Partner Visa in Australia.
 Immigration decisions are based on evidence showing a genuine and continuing relationship, not marital status by itself.

 Is a de facto relationship treated differently from marriage?